act-rules/act-rules.github.io/_rules/device-motion-disabled-c249d5.md

 ---
 id: c249d5
-name: Device motion can be disabled
+name: Device motion based functionality can be disabled
 rule_type: atomic
 description: |
   This rule checks that it is possible to disable functionality that can be operated by device motion.